Galois representation of the product of two Drinfeld modules of generic characteristic

-From now on, we use $\varrho$ to denote the above representation by abuse of notation.
-For any set $S$ of elements of the form $\fq^{\flat}$, where $\flat=\emptyset$ or $'$ and $\fq'$ is is a maximal ideal of $B^{\flat}$, we also have the Galois representation
+From now on, by an abuse of notation, we also use $\varrho$ to denote the above representation.
+For any set $S$ consisting of elements of the form $\fq^{\flat}$, where $\flat=\emptyset$ or $'$ and $\fq^{\flat}$ is a maximal ideal of $B^{\flat}$, we obtain the Galois representation